Group dining in Amsterdam

 Délirium Café Amsterdam

-With over 500 different beers to choose from, Belgian beer is the name of the game at Délirium Café – making it any beer-lover’s dream.
-Yet, there’s also a selection of hearty food on offer, including meatballs, pizza, steak, burgers and a range of Dutch classics.
-The café has many different packages for groups of up to 150 people, including Beer & Bites and Beer & Burgers.
-That’s a lot of beer!
-The café’s traditional Dutch menu is the perfect way to soak it all up.
+With over 500 different beers to choose from, Belgian beer is the name of the game at Délirium Café.
+Yet, there’s also a selection of hearty food on offer, including burgers, schnitzel, salads and yummy desserts.
+The café has many different packages for groups of up to 150 people, including buffet options.
+In the summer, you can even arrange a barbecue on the restaurant terrace!

 Restaurant-Café In de Waag